jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240201-how-to-start-with-cornucopia/index.md

 Limit yourself to writing down the possible threats by simply writing down the cards which are relevant to your project.

 eg:
-- Authentication - 5
+- Authentication -5
-- Authorization - 9
+- Authorization -9
 - Authorization -5

 **The result of the meeting should be a list of relevant cards.
+These cards = threats.**

-These cards = threats.
-On our website, you find lots of tools to conduct a decent Threat Model for each card.
-Information about writing Threat Models will become available on this website in the course of 2024.**
+More information about how to go from cards to Product Backlog Items will become available on this website in the course of 2024.

 ## Conclusion
 Playing the Cornucopia cardgame is a great way to start your Appsec program.
 You can integrate playing Cornucopia in your Scrum Process and we advise to do that by creating a dedicated meeting.